Skip to main content

 As a result, the question that we must ask and answer is how to sequence pipelines within different instances of the same pipeline or different pipelines.

-This article answers this question by focusing on how to ensure that a new pipeline does not start before the current pipeline run has been completed.
+This article answers this question by focusing on how to ensure that a new the pipeline does not start before the current pipeline run has been completed.

 Adding a resource group